Syringe packaging

 The syringes are automatically fed into the machine.
 Alternatively, manual feeding is also possible, for example in rework processes.
 The syringes enter the machine in a vertical orientation and are tilted 90° by a TLM-F2 robot, then placed horizontally on a rotary table in formations.

-2. Pre-grouping: Syringes
+2. Pre-group: Syringes

 A TLM-F2 robot picks up the syringes and places them onto the format plate of the Transmodul.
 The remaining syringes on the rotary table are rotated 180°, picked up, and also transferred onto the format plate of the Transmodul.
 This creates a head-to-tail formation, in which the syringes are transported to the filling station.